Skip to main content

 Biography

-Samuel is a PhD student at the Department of International Development at King's College London.
+Samuel is a PhD student at the Department of International Development at King's.
 He holds an MSc in Development Studies from SOAS University of London.

-Before joining King's College London, Samuel worked as a researcher at Action for Southern Africa (ACTSA), an anti-apartheid campaigning and education charity.
-There, he worked on projects related to a Basic Income Grant in collaboration with the think tank Social Policy Initiative and neocolonial dynamics around mining in Zambia.
+Before joining King's, Samuel worked as a researcher at Action for Southern Africa (ACTSA), an anti-apartheid campaigning and education charity.
+There, he worked on projects related to a Basic Income Grant in collaboration with the think tank Social Policy Initiative and working conditions in lead mining in Kabwe, Zambia.

 Research